-The Future of Digital Marketing 2012.
+The Future Of Digital Marketing

 I went to the Future of Digital Marketing Conference last week.
 I’ve stripped out all the guff and offer you a distilled, bite sized resume of the bits that I think are relevant to our readers.